micziz/PassMax/readme.md

 ## Code Of Conduct 🤝

 This project follows a code of conduct.
-Please refer to [the appropiete file](code_of_conduct.md) for more info.
+Please refer to [the appropriate file](code_of_conduct.md) for more info.

 ## Contributors 🧾